apiveteau/sanddocs/documentation/home/use_cases/Content_CS.md

 ---
 title: Content Square data
-description: This example is especially made to show how to analyze Content Square data within LaToMo Compare.
+description: This example is especially made to show how to analyze Content Square data within DataMa Compare.
 This will help to understand according which elements your site is performing better and compare different version of your website.
 layout: page
 ---